Daanish2709g/Geopol.AI/README.md

 | Fork and modify (non-commercial) | Yes, share source under AGPL-3.0 |
 | Commercial use / SaaS / rebranding | Requires commercial license |

-See [LICENSE](LICENSE) for full terms.
-For commercial licensing, contact the maintainer.

 Copyright (C) 2024-2026 Elie Habib.
 All rights reserved.